tc39/notes/es8/2017-05/may-23.md

 SM: We would specify that case separately, so we would not create the iterator AWB proposed.

-KMR: We could say it's disallowed to write `...[` for now, then design the behavior later.
+KM: We could say it's disallowed to write `...[` for now, then design the behavior later.

 HZ: `...[` used to be a syntax error in Babel in 6.0, but we changed it to be allowed in 7.0 (still alpha) so we can make a patch.